shinolab/autd3-library-software/book/src/en/Software/Emulator/README.md

 The most important ones are "port" and "vsync".
 "port" is the port number used to connect to the SDK's Emulator link.
 If you set "vsync" to true, vertical synchronization is enabled.

-[^1]: In the pre-built binary for Windows 10 64bit, it is turned on.
-Note that this function uses [Vulkano](https://github.com/vulkano-rs/vulkano), which is a wrapper for Vulkan, and you should check how to compile Vulkano when you compile it.